Marlowe Name Meaning: Origins and Significance

 Popularity and Variations of Marlowe

 Marlowe is a unique and charming gender-neutral name with French origins.
 It is a surname name that has gained popularity as a first name in recent years.
-Marlowe is a variation of Marlow, which means “driftwood.”
+Marlowe is a variation of Marlow, whiich means “driftwood.”

 According to Nameberry, Marlowe is currently ranked #781 in the United States.
 While Marlowe (and Marlow and Marlo) are not intrinsically or traditionally gendered names, only about 5 percent of the babies given these attractive names are male.
 In 2022, Marlowe was the 1727th most popular name on Nameberry.